DIYbiosphere/sphere/docs/about/communication.md

 layout: docs
 permalink: /docs/about/communication/
 title: Communication
+summary: In this section we lay out the different communication platforms the [development community][community] uses
 ---

-_In this section we lay out the different communication platforms the [development community][community] uses._